AizazL/IntegriNews/README.md

 ### Prerequisites

 - **Python Version**: Ensure you have Python 3.x installed.
-- **Download the `_internal` folder and keep it in the same folder as the distro, or manually install the missing libraries.
+- **Libraries**: Download the `_internal` folder and keep it in the same folder as the distro, or manually install the missing libraries.